noseratio/coroutines-talk/README.md

 }
 ```

-As the [dispatcher code](https://github.com/noseratio/coroutines-talk/blob/c5d917a54a40e9059af69e23f51171e16e0d8469/Coroutines/AsyncCoroutineProxy.cs#L34) asynchronously iterates through the output of `CoroutineB` (with `await foreach`), it relays the received items by writing them to `Channel.Writer`, and then `CoroutineA` reads them from `Channel.Reader`:
+As the [dispatcher code of `AsyncCoroutineProxy`](https://github.com/noseratio/coroutines-talk/blob/c5d917a54a40e9059af69e23f51171e16e0d8469/Coroutines/AsyncCoroutineProxy.cs#L34) asynchronously iterates through the output of `CoroutineB` (with `await foreach`), it relays the received items by writing them to `Channel.Writer`, and then `CoroutineA` reads them from `Channel.Reader`:

 ```C#
 public async Task RunAsync(Func<CancellationToken, IAsyncEnumerable<T>> coroutine, CancellationToken token)